Fitzy and Wippa with Kate Ritchie

 Fitzy and Wippa with Kate Ritchie is an Australian breakfast radio show on Nova 96.9 in Sydney, Australia.
-It is hosted by comedians Ryan "Fitzy" Fitzgerald, Michael "Wippa" Wipfli and Kate Ritchie.

-The show airs from 6 am to 9 am on weekday mornings with music and daily topic discussions and special guests.
-A daily podcast featuring the best bits from each show is available on iTunes as is the podcast for all other Nova FM Breakfast and Drive shows in Australia.
+It is hosted by Ryan "Fitzy" Fitzgerald, Michael "Wippa" Wipfli, and Kate Ritchie.
+The show airs in Sydney from 6 am to 9 am on weekday mornings with music and daily topic discussions and special guests.

-News, sport, weather and traffic updates are presented by Matt de Groot.

-The show also features rap battle with celebrities.
+It was previously syndicated nationally from 6-7pm weeknights; however, they were axed from their slot at the start of 2024, and were replaced by Ben, Liam & Belle.

 History

 The show commenced broadcasting on 17 January 2011, replacing Ryan, Monty and Wippa on the drive shift.
 Ryan Shelton left Nova to focus on his television career and Katie "Monty" Dimond moved to Sydney to join Merrick Watts and Scott Dooley at Nova 96.9 on the breakfast show.

 In August 2011, it was announced that Fitzy & Wippa would move to Nova 96.9 breakfast and replacing Merrick Watts and Scott Dooley.
 Meshel, Tim and Marty (now Kate, Tim and Marty) took over the national drive show.

-Aside from the Nova Network the show is also syndicated to 38 other FM stations including Ace Radio and Grant Broadcasters FM Network of stations along with Red FM, Eagle FM and Snow FM.
-The time of day that Fitzy & Wippa is broadcast is different for each of these stations and they will shorten it to 1 hour or 2-hour long episodes featuring the best bits only.
+Aside from the Nova network, the show is also syndicated to 38 other FM stations in Australia, including Ace Radio and Grant Broadcasters FM Network of stations, along with Red FM, Eagle FM and Snow FM.
+The time of day that Fitzy & Wippa is broadcast is different for each of these stations and they shorten it to 1 hour or 2-hour long episodes featuring the best bits only.

 In January 2018, Sarah McGilvray joined the show after previously making regular appearances in her role as Nova 96.9 program director.
-In October 2019, Executive Producer Tom Ivey, who also makes on-air contributions as part of the broader team was officially recognised in promotions.
+In October 2019, executive producer Tom Ivey, who also makes on-air contributions as part of the broader team, was officially recognised in promotions.

 In March 2023, it was reported that McGilvray had been dropped from the show.
-After weeks of speculation, Nova announced that Kate Ritchie will join the show permanently from 14 March 2023.
+After weeks of speculation, Nova announced that Kate Ritchie would join the show permanently from 14 March 2023.

+In February 2024, it was announced that Nova 100 Melbourne's breakfast show hosts Ben, Liam & Belle would move to a national timeslot, from 6-8pm weeknights, subsequently replacing Fitzy, Wippa and Kate's national slot.